jboss-developer/jboss-eap-quickstarts/wicket-war/README.md

  * Injection of a value from web.xml using @Resource
  * Injection of a stateless session bean using @EJB

-This is an WAR version:
+This is a WAR version.

 System requirements